 12:32:44.875 PM: [1372.135] <4> tar_backup::OVPC_EOFSharedMemory: INF - bpbkar waited 612 times for empty buffer, delayed 651 times

-Conclusion: The bptm process is waiting to receive data from the client many thousands of times more then the client is waiting on the bptm process.
+Conclusion: The bptm process is waiting to receive data from the client many thousands of times more than the client is waiting on the bptm process.
 The bottleneck here is on the client.
-Increasing SIZE_DATA_BUFFERS or NUMBER_DATA_BUFFERS will not improve performance.
+Increasing SIZE_DATA_BUFFERS or NUMBER_DATA_BUFFERS or network buffer tuning will not improve performance.
 Finding out why the client is slow to pass data to the media server, is the key.
-Investigate disk read performance and network throughput performance.
+Investigate disk read performance.

-Conclusion: The quantity of waits listed in bpbkar indicates the problem is on the media server.
-In the bptm log we see it waiting a significant amount of times for empty buffers.
+Conclusion: The quantity of waits listed in bpbkar relative to bptm indicates the problem is on the storage side.
 The client is waiting to send data, until there is a place to put it.
-This indicates the data is not passing to the tape drives fast enough.
-Increasing the SIZE_DATA_BUFFERS or NUMBER_DATA_BUFFERS will not help.
+This indicates the data is not passing to the storage unit devices fast enough.
+Increasing the SIZE_DATA_BUFFERS or NUMBER_DATA_BUFFERS may help.
 The key here is to figure out if the performance bottleneck is the tape drive write speed, or the HBA/SCSI transfer speed.

-To change the NUMBER_DATA_BUFFERS, create the <INSTALL_PATH\NetBackup\db\config\NUMBER_DATA_BUFFERS file.
+To change the NUMBER_DATA_BUFFERS, create the <INSTALL_PATH>\NetBackup\db\config\NUMBER_DATA_BUFFERS file.
 It should contain the number of buffers to be created at the start of backup.
 If the file is not present, the default of 16 will be used.
 Ensure the file name is not created with a suffix such as '.txt'.

-Remember this is the size of each buffer setup on the media server, the number of which is defined by NUMBER_DATA_BUFFERS.
-Exercise caution when changing the value from the default setting as some SCSI cards, HBA cards, and tape drives cannot transfer buffers greater than 65536 in size.
+Remember this is the size of each data buffer setup on the media server, the number of which is defined by NUMBER_DATA_BUFFERS.
+Exercise caution when changing the value from the default setting as some SCSI cards, HBA cards, and tape drives cannot transfer buffers greater than 65536 in size efficiently and correctly.
 After changing this value, it is important to test both backups and restores, as sometimes data can be written at the modified size, but can not be read at the modified size.
-Please review the specifications of the HBA card, SCSI card and tape drive to confirm the value is not being exceeded.
+Please review the specifications of the HBA card, SCSI card and tape drive to confirm that the vendor recommended values are not being exceeded.

 To change the SIZE_DATA_BUFFERS setting, create a file called SIZE_DATA_BUFFERS in the <INSTALL_PATH>\NetBackup\db\config.
 Add the desired value in this file, expressed in bytes, in multiples of 1024.
 Ensure the file has no extensions after saving.
 If the file is not present, the default for the SIZE_DATA_BUFFER is 65536.

-Note the NET_BUFFER_SZ value is the size of the buffer on the media server which receives data from the client server.
+Note the NET_BUFFER_SZ value is the size of the TCP send and receive space on the media server which receives data from the client server.
 The NET_BUFFER_SZ is set on the media server by creating the NET_BUFFER_SZ file in the <INSTALL_PATH>\NetBackup directory.
-The value in the file needs to be a multiple of 1024.
-If the file is not present, the default value of 262144 (or 256K) is being used.
-If the file is created for tuning purposes, be sure the file has no extensions.
+If the file is created for tuning purposes, be sure the file name has no extensions such as '.txt'.

 Please note the value of the Buffer_size does not show up in the bptm log file, but can be viewed and set from the master server or by modifying a registry value.
 The default value for the Buffer_size setting is 32K.